kolenaIO/kolena/docs/metrics/gpt4-prompt-eng.md

 and slow.

 2. **Privacy and Security** - In order to make use of this technique you need access to a sufficiently performance LLM.
-GPT4 is currently one of the de facto standards when performing LLM evaluation but it is an issue when the datasets that you want to evaluate are supposed to be private.
+GPT4 is currently one of the de facto standards when performing LLM evaluation but it be comes an issue when datasets that you want to evaluate are supposed to be private.

+While using LLMs to detect hallucinations are not without it's limitations it has certain advantages too:

+1. **Improved accuracy** - GPT4 is one of the state-of-the-art models being used for LLM hallucination detection so employing prompt engineering techniques like chain-of-thought and self-consistency can further improve the accuracy.

+2. **Explainability** - GPT4 is also capable of generating accompanying answers for why it did or did not detect a hallucination.
+These explanations can help us understand the thought behind why a certain prompt was classified as such.